zzzprojects/docs/dapper-tutorial.net/pages/getting-started/dapper-insert-and-update-in-bulk.md

 ## Mapping

 The `DapperPlusMapper` allows you to map the conceptual model (Entity) with the storage model (Database).
+It is one of the core classes of Dapper Plus that is responsible for mapping database columns to class properties.

 ### Mapper - Table